-- The Dormant Company Accounts (DCA) AA02 and the Audit Exempt Abbreviated Accounts are online WebFiling screens, but the Audit Exempt Full Accounts and the Joint Filing Accounts are provided as 'templates'.
+- The Dormant Company Accounts (DCA) AA02 and the Audit Exempt Abbreviated Accounts are online WebFiling screens.

-Note: if you choose the joint filing with HMRC Revenue & Customs (HMRC) option you will be directed to HMRC Online Service to download the accounts template.
+Note: if you choose the joint filing with HMRC Revenue & Customs (HMRC) option you will be directed to HMRC Online Service.

 What is the balance sheet date and how can I change it?